Please fill out the following form to access your webinar:

 Enhancing Compliance with Recent Sanctions Screening Guidelines

-In light of the complexity of international sanctions regulations, the Wolfsberg Group recently released revised guidance for financial institutions as they assess the effectiveness of their sanctions screening controls.
+In light of the complexity of international sanctions regulations, the Wolfsberg Group recently released revised guidance for financial institutions as they assess the effectiveness of their AML programs and sanctions screening controls.

 Topics covered by the guidelines provided by these thirteen global banks include, “what is meant by sanctions screening, looking at both reference data and transaction screening, the timing of screening, technology and the use of automated systems, the criteria for alert investigation, as well as testing and quality assurance.”